Italian driver who caused death of five people including his son is jailed - NewsBreak

 An Italian tourist who caused the deaths of five people, including his four-year-old son, in a crash in Scotland has been jailed for three years.

-Alfredo Ciociola, 50, was driving a minibus which drifted into oncoming traffic on the A96 between Huntly and Keith in Moray and collided with a car on July 26, 2018.
+Alfredo Ciociola, 50, was driving a minibus which drifted into oncoming traffic on the A96 between Huntly and Keith and collided with a car on July 26 2018.

 Ciociola was found guilty of causing death by careless driving last month following a trial at the High Court in Edinburgh.